nizamphoenix/movie-sentiment-docker/README.md

 # movie-sentiment-docker
-finding movie sentiment using BERT and training on docker
+finding movie sentiment using BERT with training on docker